Master of Laws (LLM) Student Resources

 - Check the International Student Services Health Insurance page for requirements for F-1 and J-1 students and plan options.

-- Student Health Insurance Program – The Hawaiʻi Medical Service Association (HMSA) is the insurance provider for the UH Student Health Insurance Plan, which provides very comprehensive coverage and is widely accepted by nearly all doctors and hospitals in Hawaiʻi.
+- Student Health Insurance Program (optional) – The Hawaiʻi Medical Service Association (HMSA) is the insurance provider for the UH Student Health Insurance Plan, which provides very comprehensive coverage and is widely accepted by nearly all doctors and hospitals in Hawaiʻi.

 FAFSA